 An even cheaper option is to use steel T-sections for the stringer and tread supports as seen in the picture below.
 Treads made of wood or glass or stone can be placed on the T-Sections.

-Here is an example of marble treads supported on a central concrete stringer.
+Here is an example of wooden treads supported on a central concrete stringer.
 Due to the heavy concrete stringer, a glass balustrade has been used to make the staircase appear light.

-GLASS STAIRCASE: To admit light into a space through the multiple levels, the best option is a glass staircase like the one shown here.
+To admit light into a space through the multiple levels, the best option is a glass staircase or a staircase with glass balustrrade like the one shown here.

 If you found this post useful, I would really love it if you pin it or share it.
 All it takes is a simple click on the “pin it” “like,” “share,” “tweet,” or Google+ buttons below the post.

 Also, unlike many other sites, I do not insist that your ad blocker be turned off to allow you into my site.
 This is because I know that my content will be useful to you.
 But putting up posts regularly takes up time and hard work and I am able to run this site only because of the ads.
 So I will be much obliged, if you would turn off your ad blocker.
 Thank you!